HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

 <br>
 <blockquote>
-  If Muhammad wouldn't come to the mountain, then the mountain must come to Muhammad.<br>
+  If Muhammad would not come to the mountain, then the mountain shall come to Muhammad.<br>
   <span style="color:grey">
   —— <span style="color:Beige">Serena Novarika</span>, jokingly
   </span>